google-deepmind/penzai/docs/guides/v2_differences.md

 - The data-effect system is no longer used.
   - Parameter sharing, state, and side outputs will instead use `Parameter` and `StateVariable`.
   - Side inputs should be passed as keyword arguments.
+- The built-in Transformer implementation also supports loading Llama, Mistral, and GPT-NeoX / Pythia models.
+  - This implementation is in `penzai.experimental.v2.models.transformer`, and shares the same high-level interface across all transformer variants.

 For Penzai release v0.2.0, we are planning to move the V2 API to penzai.nn, and deprecate the original system.
 (This will be a **breaking change** to `penzai.nn` and Penzai's existing model implementations.)